 Dr. LeBeau’s Experience with Postmortem Toxicology

-Dr. LeBeau’s career started at the Medical Examiner’s Office in St. Louis, Missouri where he assisted in the analysis of thousands of postmortem toxicology cases.
-He spent the next 30 years directly analyzing or interpreting results from postmortem cases.
-Contact LeBeau Forensic Toxicology Consulting to see how Dr. LeBeau may be able to assist with the postmortem toxicology testing or results for your case.
+Dr. LeBeau began his career at the Medical Examiner’s Office in St. Louis, Missouri, contributing to the analysis of numerous postmortem toxicology cases.
+Over the following 30 years, he dedicated himself to the direct analysis and interpretation of postmortem case results.
+Reach out to LeBeau Forensic Toxicology Consulting to explore how Dr. LeBeau can assist with your case’s postmortem toxicology testing and results interpretation.

 About Us